Catch a Falling Star: Background and chart performance

-It was Como's last number one hit in the US, reaching number 1 on the Billboard "Most Played by Jockeys" chart but not in the overall top 100, where it reached number 3.
+It was Como's last number one hit in the United States, reaching number 1 on the Billboard "Most Played by Jockeys" chart, but not in the overall top 100, where it reached number 3.
 It was the first single to receive a Recording Industry Association of America gold record certification, on March 14, 1958.
 In Canada, the song reached number 12 on the CHUM Charts, February 3, 1958, co-charting with Magic Moments.

-Overseas, in 1958, the song also topped the Australian charts.
+Internationally, in 1958, the song also topped the Australian charts.
 In the UK Singles Chart, "Catch a Falling Star" peaked at number nine, whereas its B-side "Magic Moments" topped the charts.

 Accolades

 The single won Como the 1959 Grammy Award for Best Vocal Performance, Male.

-In popular culture

-The song has been featured in several films, including: